posit-dev/posit-sdk-py/CONTRIBUTING.md

 ## Tooling

 Use the default make target to execute the full build pipeline.
-For details on specific targets, refer to the [Makefile](./Makefile).
+For details on specific targets, run `make help`, or review the [Makefile](./Makefile) itself.

 ## Style Guide